step-security/harden-runner/README.md

 ### 🚦 Restrict egress traffic to allowed endpoints

-> Applies to both GitHub-hosted and ARC Runners
+> Applies to both GitHub-Hosted and self-hosted ARC Runners

 Once allowed endpoints are set in the policy in the workflow file, or in the [Policy Store](https://docs.stepsecurity.io/harden-runner/how-tos/block-egress-traffic#2-add-the-policy-using-the-policy-store)